amos-kibet/toolbox/CleanCodeArchitecture.md

 - **Independent of any external agency** -- Business rules don't know anything about outside world

-One can follow these steps to achience clean architecture:
+One can follow these steps to achieve clean architecture:

 - Start with models, schema and validation.
 Write test spec.